Awesimous/StarFish/README.md

 ### Development Environment Setup

-From an environment already set up with the lewagon pyenv:
+With an environment already set up with the lewagon pyenv, from the starfish directory:

+    pip install --upgrade pip
     pyenv global 3.8.6
     pyenv virtualenv starfish
     pyenv activate starfish
     pip install -r requirements.txt
+    pyenv global lewagon

 It should say `[starfish]` at the right end of your shell prompt.